Azure/Azure-Proactive-Resiliency-Library/docs/content/services/compute/site-recovery/_index.md

 <br><br>

-### ASR-2 - Perform a Test Failover to validate the functionality and performance of the VMs in the target location
+### ASR-2 - Perform a test failover to validate the functionality and performance of the VMs in the target location

 **Category: Availability**